-In response to this concern, the IRS issued Notice 2000-39 (2000-30 I.R.B.
-132), which provided a new method for calculating net income that generally bases the calculation of the amount of net income attributable to a contribution on the actual earnings and losses of the IRA during the time it held the contribution.
-Under this new method, net income can be negative.
-Notice 2000-39 provided that until further guidance is issued, either the old method or the new method may be used to calculate net income.
-Notice 2000-39 also requested comments regarding the new method.
+Notice 2000-39, 2000-2 C.B.
+132, provided a new method for calculating net income that generally based the calculation of the amount of net income attributable to a contribution on the actual earnings and losses of the IRA during the time it held the contribution, and provided that under the new method, net income could be negative.
+Notice 2000-39 provided that until further guidance is issued, either the old method (i.e., the method specified in